doc97/GOAPer/docs/design-document.md

 # Design document

-**Note**: This was the initial idea and the document will be left as-is.
+**Note**: This document is out of date.
+This document contains the initial idea and it will be left as-is.
+Check the [Wiki](https://github.com/doc97/GOAPer/wiki) for more up-to-date information.

-A more up-to-date version will be written in the future.
+---

 This program solves AI action problems by using graph search algorithms.
 It essentially means that it can dynamically alter it's plan, in runtime